-What is a Security Header?
+What Is a Security Header?

 Security headers can effectively prevent a variety of hacking attempts.
-You should consider headers like Strict-Transport-Security, Content-Security-Policy, X-XSS-Protection.
+You should consider headers like Strict-Transport-Security, Content-Security-Policy, and X-XSS-Protection.

 These directives were created to increase protection and provide extra defense against vulnerabilities using browsers.
-For example, they modify the behavior of web browsers to avoid security vulnerabilities to accept one kind of valid server certificate like TLS.
+For example, they modify the behavior of web browsers to avoid security vulnerabilities and accept one kind of valid server certificate like TLS.

 Here are some of the vulnerabilities you can avoid using a security header:

-What is an HTTP Host Header?
+What Is an HTTP Host Header?

 When the server receives a request, it examines the host header parameter to see which domain should handle it and then sends it on its way.
 The header may be changed while being routed to the correct domain.
 This is where the injection of the host header may occur.

-What is a Content Security Policy?
+What Is a Content Security Policy?

 Why Should I Scan for Vulnerabilities in Headers?